nhquiroz/hexa/README.md

 # hexa

-> A pico library of common js hex ops I use across my projects
+> A pico library of hex ops